Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 To summarize, we have seen that changing drive and hopping largely affects the spectral properties of the normal phase.
 In particular we have identified for positive frequencies $0<\omega<\Omega_0(r,J/U)$ a region of NDoS emerging above a threshold drive strength $r>r_{\rm ndos}(J/U)$.
-Both these quantities depends non trivially from the hopping-to-interaction ratio $J/U$, an effect which is completely missed by Gutzwiller mean field as well as by Hubbard-I. As we are going to discuss in Sec.~\ref{sec:DMFT_phaseDiag}, these non-trivial dependencies of the critical frequency $\Omega_0$ and of the threshold drive $r_{\rm ndos}$ from the hopping strength $J$, which are captured only by the NCA impurity solver, will have direct consequences on the phase diagram of the model.
+Both these quantities depend within DMFT/NCA from the hopping-to-interaction ratio $J/U$, an effect which is completely missed by Gutzwiller mean field as well as by Hubbard-I. As we are going to discuss in Sec.~\ref{sec:DMFT_phaseDiag}, these dependencies of the critical frequency $\Omega_0$ and of the threshold drive $r_{\rm ndos}$ from the hopping strength $J$ will have direct consequences on the phase diagram of the model.